Paint Invalidation and Regions

 .interactive-widget {

-contain: layout style paint; /* Restricts invalidation to this subtree */
+contain: layout style paint; /* paint invalidation scoped to this element */

 }